Kubia-Beta/Equality-Compass/README.md

 > When will this release?

 Full release should be done by the end of July 2025.
-I lack the funding to really get behind any project at the moment, so I appreciate [Ko-Fi](https://ko-fi.com/Q5Q41GXDPM) donations a ton.
+I lack the funding to really get behind any project at the moment, so I appreciate [Ko-Fi](https://ko-fi.com/Q5Q41GXDPM) tips a ton.

 > Why make this extension?